fisher-alice/johnny-five-wiki/Proximity.md

 ## PingFirmata

-Ping requires a specific version of firmata to be loaded onto the Arduino in order to work.
+The HCSR04 and Parallax Ping sensors require a special version of Firmata to be loaded onto the Arduino in order to function properly.
 Copy and Paste the following into the Arduino IDE and click the Upload button:

 ```c
 /*